US Toll Free Call/Text:

 Viagra and Alzheimer'sSource: Canva-pro

-Viagra is an Erectile Dysfunction medication.
+Viagra, containing Sildenafil, is an Erectile Dysfunction pill.
 It was the first FDA-approved oral treatment for ED.

-Doctors may prescribe Viagra if you have continuous trouble getting or maintaining erections.
+Doctors may prescribe Viagra to men or Assigned Males at Birth (AMAB) if they have continuous trouble getting or maintaining a firm erection.

 It helps treat erection problems by dilating the blood vessels and increasing blood flow to the penis.